 To: My Neighbourhood Pan Mee Stall

-It's crazy to say this, but I have a lengthier relationship with my local neighbourhood pan mee stall than I do with many of the significant relationships I have in life, including the one with my partner!
+It's crazy to say this, but I have a lengthier relationship with my local neighbourhood pan mee stall than I do with many of the significant relationships I have in life!
 Even typing that out loud sounds bizarre, but it's true, for I've been eating at this particular husband and wife stall at Chun Heong coffee shop since I was five.

 A bowl of this pan mee feels incredibly nourishing to me, a simple mixture of handmade, doughy noodles, seasoned minced pork, sliced pork, anchovies, sweet potato leaf, and fried lard and shallots in a just-the-right-kind-of balanced broth that's neither too rich nor too weak.
 And when you mix in a saucer of their special chilli (one saucer is just right for me) into the soup, wowee, it supercharges the broth with a delicious spiciness that kicks the flavour up a noticeable notch.
 Every spoonful is a delicate dance of flavours and textures, carefully orchestrated and lovingly made the same way for decades by cooks who have mastered how to make their version of what I think is no doubt a dish they hold dear to their hearts.